 6 Tips For A Smooth-Sailing Braces Journey

-Although a regular toothbrush can clean your teeth, an interdental toothbrush can provide additional clean to your mouth.
+Although a regular toothbrush can clean your teeth, an interdental toothbrush can provide an additional clean to your mouth.
 Interdental toothbrushes remove food and plaque from the teeth easier than flossing.
-Interdental toothbrushes also offer various types which can accommodate your particular needs.
+Interdental toothbrushes also come in a variety of types, which can accommodate your particular needs.

 Brushing and flossing are sometimes insufficient in providing optimum clean off the mouth, so it is best to give a swish with mouthwash.
 Like brushes, mouthwash comes in different variants crafted for a user’s needs.